stressatoo/landingpage/README.md

 # Landing page

-This landing page is an HTML and CSS exercise proposed by [The Odin Project](https://theodinproject.com/), made from scratch without any frameworks.
+This landing page is an HTML and CSS exercise included in [The Odin Project](https://theodinproject.com/), made from scratch without any frameworks.

 I have also added some JS to make the typewriter effect.